-- 1. The Game Take and Furtaker Surveys are the best source for harvest and participant data; thus, I recommend continuing these surveys. - 2.
-Inability to sample sufficient number of combination licenses holders reduces reliability of furtaker estimates.
-A computerized license database would increase our ability to improve our sampling of furtakers.
-Point Of Sale (POS) should be in effect for the 2007-08 hunting season and thus will increase our ability to improve our sampling of hunters. - 3.
-I recommend conducting a third mailing for 2006-07, because the response rate for the Furtaker Survey has dropped below 70%. - 4.
-Continue to evaluate the survey instrument and methodologies to improve response rate. - 5.
-Major changes to the Game Take and Furtaker Surveys will need to be addressed before the POS system goes into effect for the 2007-08 hunting and trapping season.
-This computerized licensing system will allow samples to be stratified by license type and location of residence will provide more accurate and precise harvest estimates.
+- 1. The Game Take and Furtaker surveys are the best source for harvest and participant data; thus, we recommend continuing these surveys. - 2.
+Inability to sample sufficient numbers of combination license holders reduces reliability of furtaker estimates.
+A computerized license database would increase our ability to improve sampling of furtakers.

+- 3. The special Spring Turkey license database has allowed a comparison of results from the Game Take Survey to a known complete database.
+The timing of the survey appears to have an effect on the accuracy of spring turkey data.
+Conducting a separate spring turkey hunter survey immediately after the close of spring turkey season should be considered. - 4.
+Consider adding a postcard announcement to be mailed out 1 week before the first mailings to try to improve response rates of both the Game Take and Furtaker surveys. - 5.
+Continue to evaluate cover letters, survey instruments and methodologies to improve response rates. - 6.
+Major changes to the Game Take and Furtaker surveys will need to be addressed when a Point of Sale system goes into effect.
+A computerized licensing system will allow samples to be stratified by license type and location of residence, and will allow more efficient sampling.
 This system will allow us to survey hunters much sooner after hunting seasons end, which has been shown to result in more accurate estimates of harvest and hunter participation (e.g., Barker 1991).
 Moreover, a computerized license system will provide greater flexibility in adapting sampling methods to future licensing changes that may reduce the reliability of estimates.